sahlet-official/userlog/Research/ResearchWhenISleep.md

 _Pzizz_

 + Functions: The application provides a set of melodies that play at a certain time interval that the user sets.
-+ Pricing: is free, but have a pricing content.
++ Pricing: is free, but has pricing content.
 + Popularity: 500000+ downloads.
 + Pross:-
 + Cons: Does not record the time of falling asleep on its own.